spryker/oryx/apps/storefront/README.md

-## FES Storefront
+## Oryx Storefront

-Initial FES Storefront implementation.
+Composable Storefront boilerplate.
+This code is used by developers and the CI to test the storefront.

 ## Quickstart